-Fulton T. Armstrong directs the Center's blog, AULABLOG; contributes to the Cuba Initiative; and an in-depth examination of security programs in Central America.
+Fulton T. Armstrong directs the Center's blog, AULABLOG; contributes to the Cuba Initiative; and collaborates on in-depth examinations of security programs in Central America.
 Before joining the Center, he followed Latin American affairs for almost 30 years in a number of U.S. government positions.
 He served as a senior professional staff member responsible for Latin America on the Senate Foreign Relations Committee from July 2008 to October 2011, where he also worked closely with the committee's investigations team.
 Prior to that, he served in the Executive Branch in a series of policy and analytical positions.
 Among other senior positions, he was National Intelligence Officer for Latin America - the U.S. Intelligence Community's most senior analyst - in 2000-2004, and for six months he was the chief of staff of the DCI Crime and Narcotics Center.
 He served two terms as the Director for Inter-American Affairs at the National Security Council (1995-97 and 1998-99), between which he was Deputy NIO for Latin America.
 From 1980-84 he worked for U.S. Representative Jim Leach (R-Iowa).
 He has spent 12 years studying and working in Europe, Asia, and Latin America.
 He speaks Spanish and Chinese.

 Prof. Bell received his PhD in History from American University and a BA in History from Syracuse University.
 His dissertation considered how transnational processes shaped domestic dynamics in El Salvador and the United States in the opening years of El Salvador’s civil war.
 His research interests include U.S.-Latin American relations, immigration, and transnational conservative politics.
 Aaron has taught History and American Studies at American University and Trinity Washington University, and he is currently a Lecturer in the Advanced Academic Program at Johns Hopkins University.
 Prof. Bell recently carried out fieldwork in North and South Carolina as part of the Center’s yearlong study on the impacts of Central American migration on U.S communities.
 He also manages the Center's work providing expert assistance to law firms and non-profit legal service providers representing Central American children and families seeking asylum in the United States.